mit-esp/new-esp-website/docs/modules/accessibility.rst

 Some basic conditions of accessibility are:

+- Use HTML logically not for style (h1, h2, ...), rely on CSS for styling
-- that the interface can be entirely navigated by keyboard (such as by tab)
+- Build the interface such that it can be entirely navigated by keyboard (such as by tab)
-- that all images (including glyphicons) have alt text
+- Ensure all images (including glyphicons) have alt text
-- use aria labels.
+- Use aria labels

 Resources: